 The Identity bean has an authenticatorClass property, which if set will be used to determine which Authenticator bean implementation to invoke during the authentication process.
-This property may be set by configuring it with a predefined authenticator type, for example by using the Seam Config module.
+This property may be set by configuring it with a predefined authenticator type, for example by using Solder XML Config.
 The following XML configuration example shows how you would configure the Identity bean to use the com.acme.MyCustomerAuthenticator bean for authentication: